svetkesh/1C-dbf-to-Oktell-MSSQL-Python-pusher/README.md

 Freed up more than 2 hour per work day for IT stuff.
 Data analyzing and presentation became clear and accurate.

+This is outdated project but still been used in production.

+The main reaseon to present it here is to mark up year I started programming Python.
+Thanks a lot and please do not consider this example as my current skill level.